apache/openwhisk/docs/rest_api.md

 curl -u $AUTH -d '{"name":"t2a","status":"","trigger":"/_/events","action":"/_/hello"}' -X PUT -H "Content-Type: application/json" https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/rules/t2a?overwrite=true
 ```

-Rules can be enable or disable, you can change the status of the rule by updating its status property.
-For example, to disable the rule `t2a` send in the body of the request `status:inactive` with a `POST` method.
+Rules can be enabled or disabled, and you can change the status of the rule by updating its status property.
+For example, to disable the rule `t2a` send in the body of the request `status: "inactive"` with a `POST` method.
 ```bash
 curl -u $AUTH -d '{"status":"inactive","trigger":null,"action":null}' -X POST -H "Content-Type: application/json" https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/rules/t2a?overwrite=true
 ```

 ## Packages

-To create an action in a package you have to create a package first, to create a package with name `iot` send a HTTP request with a `PUT` method
+To create an action in a package you have to create a package first, to create a package with name `iot` send an HTTP request with a `PUT` method

 ```bash
 curl -u $AUTH -d '{"namespace":"_","name":"iot"}' -X PUT -H "Content-Type: application/json" https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/packages/iot?overwrite=true